Gabriella439/dhall-manual/manuscript/Integration.md

 This chapter explains how to simplify a repetitive YAML configuration file by generating YAML from a Dhall configuration file.

-We'll use a [Mergify](https://mergify.io/) configuration file as our running example.
-Mergify is a GitHub App that can automatically merge and backport pull requests and you configure the app's behavior through a `.mergify.yml` configuration file checked into the base branch of your repository.
+We'll use a [Mergify](https://mergify.io/) configuration file as our running example, where Mergify is a GitHub App that can automatically merge and backport pull requests.
+You configure the app's behavior through a YAML configuration file checked into the base branch of your repository named `.mergify.yml`

-Here's a Mergify configuration that we'll begin with:
+Let's illustrate the problem with the following representative `.mergify.yml` configuration:

 ```yaml
 pull_request_rules: